arice1c/harness/README.md

 - Build: build all application assets
 - Deps: install all project dependencies (i.e. from Poetry)
     - Dev: install all project dependencies AND dev dependencies
-- Help: generate well formatted output for targets (this is the default)
+- Help: generate well formatted output for targets (this is the default).
+Note that the harness has a help target.

 ## CI/CD